jeffThompson/CollisionDetection/MarkdownFiles/what_you_should_already_know.md

 		return a + b;
 	}

+Once finished, you can use the function elsewhere in your code.
+For example, our `sum()` function above can be used like this:

+	int result = sum(2, 2);
+	println(result);
+	>> 4

 All of the examples in this book are functions.
 They are fed parameters of the objects to be tested (such as position or size) and return a `boolean` value whether or not a collision is happening.
 They could also be modified to return the position of the collision, such as in the [Line/Line](line-line.php) example.
+Be sure to look at the full code at the end of each example to see how the function is structured and called.

 ## FLOATS
 You'll notice throughout this book that we use floating-point variables.
 This is for a few reasons.